xiejw/eva/src/adt/README.txt

 map
         Similarly, map is also a (very) simple strong-type container.

-                It auto grows and supports iterations.
+                It auto grows and supports iterations. rvalue is safe and the type follows C converstion rule.
 Ownership is on user's side.